hfuunfug/unfug.org/content/blog/2016/Unfug-Programming-Saturday/article.md

 For this semester, the Unfug got the permission to host a weekly event, called the "Unfug Hackt" (unfug programming).

-The attendees of the Unfug will meet each Saturday (from 14:00, open end) to work on their private programming projects and to collaborate, socialize and to have fun together while working with and learning programming languages.
+The event will take place on Saturday from 14:00 and is open ended.
+The basic idea is for people to work on their programming projects and to collaborate, socialize and generally have fun together.

-We will not provide tutoring for people which are too stupid to use google.
-We are neither a programming-learning class nor a homework group.
-We want to work efficient and in a quiet and concentrating environment on private projects.
-Collaboration is wanted, but not required.
-Discussion and exchange of ideas and opinions is desired.

-Lets see how things work out!
+However, we are not a tutoring group.
+While guidance can be offered it is not something to expect in general.
+In thoses cases Google is your friend :)

+However what is to be expected is a fun environment filled with music, cheerfulness and laptops.

+See you there next time!